expo/expo/packages/babel-preset-expo/README.md

 ### `decoratorsPluginVersion`

-Changes version of proposal that `@babel/plugin-proposal-decorators` uses.
+Changes the proposal version that `@babel/plugin-proposal-decorators` uses.
 Defaults to `legacy`.
-You can find more info about versions in [`@babel/plugin-proposal-decorators` docs](https://babeljs.io/docs/babel-plugin-proposal-decorators#version).
-It could be set to `false` to disable the plugin.
+Set to `false` to disable the plugin.
+Read more about supported versions in the [`@babel/plugin-proposal-decorators` docs](https://babeljs.io/docs/babel-plugin-proposal-decorators#version).

 ```js
 [